suzannekozina/fun-with-js/README.md

 # fun-w-js
-Storing short examples I've created or have come across for lightweight practice with JavaScript
+Short examples I've created or have come across for lightweight practice with JavaScript
+###JavaScript examples you can view right in your browser!